Air Accident Investigation Unit

 The Air Accident Investigation Unit (AAIU) (An tAonad um Imscrúdú Aerthionóiscí) is part of the Department of Transport of Ireland, and is responsible for the investigation of aircraft accidents and serious incidents within Ireland, and Irish-registered aircraft outside the jurisdiction.

-The Air Accident Investigation Unit has its head offices at the Department of Transport buildings on Leeson Lane in Dublin.
+The unit's head offices are at the Department of Transport buildings on Leeson Lane in Dublin.
 It was previously located at Transport House in Dublin.

 History

 Air Accident Investigation in Ireland dates back to the early thirties and was historically performed by the aeronautical staff of what is now the Department of Transport.
 At various stages in the past, this department was known as the Department of Industry and Commerce, Department of Transport and Power, Department of Industry and Energy, Department of Energy, the Department of Transport, Energy and Communications, Department of Public Enterprise and the Department of Transport.

 Irish Aviation Authority

 In December 1993, the Irish Aviation Authority (IAA) was set up, as a self-funding semi-state organisation, to regulate civil aviation in Ireland.
 At the same time air accident investigation remained within the remit of the then department.
 Investigations were conducted under the Statutory Instrument No. 19 of 1957 Air Navigation (Investigation of Accidents) Regulation, 1957.
 However, European Union Council Directive 94/56/EC, which established the fundamental principles governing the investigation of civil aviation accidents and incidents of 21 November 1994, (effective 21 November 1996) required under Article 6 that: